uniformdev/sitecore-jss-nuxtjs-starterkit/readme.md

 In meantime, there are multiple alternatives as to how you can configure media handling for your JAMstackified Sitecore site:

-1. Have your Sitecore Content Delivery origin handle Media Library requests (this is enabled with `Media.AlwaysIncludeServerUrl=true` setting enabled in `Habitat.UniformSettings.config` config patch included in this repo).
+1. Have your Sitecore Content Delivery origin handle Media Library requests (this is enabled with `Media.AlwaysIncludeServerUrl=true` setting enabled in `uniform-jss.config` config patch included in this repo).
 1. Configure a "pull-based" CDN for Sitecore Media Library - [it is quite straightforward](https://doc.sitecore.com/developers/91/sitecore-experience-manager/en/manually-configure-the-sitecore-media-library-to-use-a-cdn.html).
 Besides the usual suspects, such as Akamai, Cloudflare and Cloudfront, there is a set of cool smart image CDNs to consider that are very much plug and play:
    - [CloudImage](https://www.cloudimage.io/)
    - [Cloudinary](https://cloudinary.com/)